indrayam/coding-nerd-notes/kotlin/_basics.md

     - `Float` (32 bits)
     - `Double` (64 bits)
   - Floating points defaults to type `Double`
+- Strings
+  - Types:
+    - `String`
+    - `Char`
+  - `Char` variables are used for single character while `String` variables are used to hold multiple characters strung together
 - Booleans
   - Types:
     - `Boolean`